breezy-team/qbrz/README.txt

  * QBzr 0.14.x compatible with bzr 1.17, 1.18.x, 2.0.x.

  * QBzr 0.18.x required bzr 2.1.x.
+   Some commands/dialogs are working with bzr 1.17, 1.18.x, 2.0.x.
    It may work with bzr 2.2 or later, but this is not guaranteed.

- * QBzr 0.19 required bzr 2.2.
+ * QBzr 0.19 required bzr 2.2 and compatible with bzr 2.1.
-   It may work with bzr 2.1.x, but this is not guaranteed.
+   It may not work with older versions of bzr.

 Other bzr plugins that improve QBzr